 The Keynote Speaker was Dr. Maya Jasanoff, Coolidge Professor of History, Harvard University.
 A number of members of the Irish Legal History Society presented papers at the conference.

 This conference followed the successful conference on the Legal Histories of the British Empire held at the National University of Singapore in 2012, and is similarly designed to bring together senior and emerging scholars working in the fields of imperial and colonial legal history.

-The 2017 Annual General Meeting of the Irish Legal History Society will be held on Friday 1st December 2017 at 5pm in the Old Bar Library, Royal Courts of Justice, Chichester Street, Belfast
+The 2017 Annual General Meeting of the Irish Legal History Society was held on Friday 1st December 2017 at 5pm in the Old Bar Library, Royal Courts of Justice, Chichester Street, Belfast

 Professor Jane Ohlmeyer

 PH.D, F.R.HIST.S., M.R.I.A., F.T.C.D., Erasmus Smith’s Professor of Modern History, Trinity College Dublin:

 Lords, the Law and Litigation in Early Modern Ireland